drparham/formbuilder/README.md

     }
 ```

+## Service Provider
+You will need to add `Pta\Formbuilder\Providers\FormBuilderServiceProvider::class,` to your provider array in app.php config.

+## Facade
+You will need to add `'FormBuilder'=> Pta\FormBuilder\Facades\FormBuilder::class,` to your Facades array in app.php config if you want to use the Facade in your views.

 # Usage

 To use the FormBuilder, simply add the `pta\formbuilder\src\Traits\ModelSchemaBuilderTrait` to your Model.
 In your view where you want to display a Form for your Model, simply type